 Anyone who currently has a 401(k) plan can offer a safe harbor match.
 If you are about to, or are in the middle of, signing up for a new 401(k) plan, you should ask about safe harbor in advance.
 Most 401(k) providers (including Human Interest) have it as an option, as it’s generally recommended for most small companies.

-Here are the minimum match requirements.
+Here are the minimum requirements.
 You must meet ONE of the following to be considered a legal safe harbor plan:

 - Non-elective: Company contributes 3% of each employee’s compensation, regardless of whether the employee also makes contributions

 For companies that want to go above and beyond for their employees, they can offer a higher percentage match and still qualify for safe harbor.
 However, most of our clients, and most safe harbor 401(k) plans in general, typically just offer the simple 4% match (option 1).
 The first two elective options are probably better suited for you if you want to actively encourage your employees to contribute by motivating them with the matching employer contribution.
-Non-elective essentially means the employee could contribute $0 and still receive the company match.
+Non-elective essentially means the employee could contribute $0 and still receive the employer contribution.

 Unlike other types of matching, in which employers can choose a certain vesting schedule, safe harbor matches must be immediately vested for all employees.

-Safe harbor deadline
+Safe harbor deadlines